Table of Contents

 In urticarial vasculitis, urticaria typically lasts longer (24–48 hours) and are more common than angioedema.

 ACE-inhibitor induced angioedema is not dose-related; ~ 50 % of the patients taking ACE inhibitors develop angioedema within the first week of treatment, while others may develop symptoms after several months or years.
-Commonly involved sites are head, neck, face, mouth, tongue, pharynx, larynx, subglottic region, and intestines.
+Commonly involved sites are the head, neck, face, mouth, tongue, pharynx, larynx, subglottic region, and intestines.

 HAE due to C1-INH deficiency are autosomal dominant disorders, presenting most commonly in the first or second decade of life; characterized by recurrent episodes of angioedema of skin (extremities, face, genitals, buttocks) lasting for 3–4 days.
 Gastrointestinal symptoms like abdominal cramps, vomiting, diarrhea, intestinal obstruction, etc. and circulatory symptoms like hypotension are also present due to activation of the complement system and/or kallikrein-kinin system.